-Step 2: In the upper left hand corner, add the name and address of the person preparing the form.
-Under this, add the name and address of the person who will receive the form after the recorder’s office is finished with it.
+Add the name and address of the person preparing the form.
+Under this, add the name and address of the person who will receive the form after the County Clerk’s Office is finished recording.

-Step 4: After “That for and in consideration of the sum of” write the dollar amount being paid for the property, in words.
-In the parentheses after the dollar sign, right the dollar and cents value numerically.
+After “in consideration of the sum of” write the dollar amount paid for the property, if any, in words and in numerical value.

-Step 7: Add the county where the property is located, followed by its full legal description, which is available from the Texas Public Records department.
+Add the county where the property is located, followed by its full legal description, which is available from the Texas Public Records department or the prior deed.

-Step 9: File the form with the appropriate County Clerk’s Office and Recorder’s Office.
+File the form with the appropriate County Clerk’s Office.
 This is in the county where the property is located.
-Pay the county’s filing fee.
+Pay the county’s recording or filing fees.